 There was live commentary on the tram, presenting the animals that roamed freely within their own respective geographic regions.
 The guides share with the visitors educational information about wildlife and what it takes to conserve them.
 The ride was fun, especially when you’re passing by side by side with the animals, like the friendly Malayan tapir that slowly approached us when we passed by the South East Asia region.

 At the end of the tram ride was a show called the Creatures of the Night, held at a small open theatre and performed by nocturnal animals.
-The show was informative as well as fun, which highlighted on the aspects of predatory nocturnal wildlife and how to survive the night in a jungle.
+The show was informative as well as fun, which highlighted the aspects of predatory nocturnal wildlife and how to survive the night in a jungle.

 Once the show was over I tried out the four interlinked trails that cross through the seven geographic regions.
 The trails are equipped with discovery stations for visitors to learn more about each animal presented during the Night Safari.
 Visitors get to get up close and personal with many endangered animals such as the Sunda pangolin and the clouded leopard.